 Pupil Premium funding was introduced by the coalition government in April 2011 to provide additional funding for looked after children and those from low-income families.
 Eligibility for the Pupil Premium Grant (PPG) was extended in 2012-2013 to those who had been eligible for free school meals at any point in the last 6 years (Ever6 pupils), those who have been looked after for more than six months, and to the children of service personnel.

-The level of premium for 2016/2017 for each pupil is £935.
-For children that are either in care or looked after, the school receives an additional £1900 (Pupil Premium Plus) per pupil, and for those of service personnel, the premium is £300 each.
+The level of premium for 2020/2021 for each pupil is £955.
+For children that either are in care or looked after, the school receives an additional £2345 (Pupil Premium Plus) per pupil, and for those of service personnel, the premium is £310 each.
 The term “disadvantaged” is now used to cover all pupils in the aforementioned categories.

 How we spend the PPG funding?

-The Senior Assistant Head Teacher (SAHT) supported by the Assistant Disadvantaged Pupil Coordinator (ADPC) will have the day to day responsibility for overseeing the PPG spend and will endeavour to ensure that spending is always with a view to supporting that target group of pupils.
+The Senior Assistant Head Teacher (SAHT) supported by two Assistant Disadvantaged Pupil Coordinators will have the day to day responsibility for overseeing the PPG spend and will endeavour to ensure that spending is always with a view to supporting that target group of pupils.
 The SAHT will ensure that the school has successfully and accurately identified the current cohort of PPG pupils and that all staff know who those PPG pupils are.